jagratadeb/LearnDSA/README.md

 ### Building and Running Code
 - **C++ Files:**
-  - Use the provided VS Code build task (`C/C++: g++.exe build active file`) to compile the currently open file.

-  - Alternatively, you can run the following command in the terminal:
+  - You can run the following command in the terminal:
     ```sh
     g++ <filename.cpp> -o <output.exe>
     ```